This document has two parts. First, a data flow analysis shows where each

 KYC Ceremony – Issuer Signs Alice's Identity

-Alice presents her identity documents.
-The issuer verifies them,
+Alice presents her identity documents to the issuer, who verifies

-constructs a canonical identity_data structure, computes the identity
+them, constructs a canonical identity_data JSON structure (sorted

 Alice's Plaintext Identity